While scenic views abound across Shenandoah National Park, it’s hard to beat the two-for-one deal you get on this 3-mile out-and-back hike.

 You’re mere steps from the rocky outcropping that boasts breathtaking vistas.
-The rocks are not challenging to navigate, but you will want to watch your step and stay fleet of feet.
+The rocks are not challenging to navigate, but watch your step and stay fleet of feet.

 Re-trace your steps to the parking area.
 Once you reach the four-way intersection, turn left to remain on the Appalachian Trail and navigate back to the parking area.

 Keep your eyes open.
 You may see a gentle fawn nestled into tall grass or a scampering baby black bear like my kids and I did when we hiked this trail.